 Our kids will watch their fair share of Christmas tripe this December – so it’s always lovely to have a Nativity DVD to whip out whenever we need reminding what this season is really all about!

-If your kids can cope with a half-hour film, then The Cow That Almost Missed Christmas, which will be shown on CBeebies at 4.30pm on Wednesday 19th December, is definitely one to catch.
+However, a lovely alternative is CBeebies’ The Cow That Almost Missed Christmas, which is usually broadcast at least once each Christmas, so look out for it on the schedule (or maybe catch it on iPlayer).
 It’s a fun re-telling which has a lot ‘added’, but has a really sharp focus on the real meaning of Christmas too.
 For a secular TV channel, I’m impressed!

 And for older kids and teenagers, why not grab a copy of The Nativity?
 I was really moved when it was first shown on the BBC a few years ago.